nextflow-io/training/docs/hello_nextflow/09_hello_nf-core.md

 ### Add a parameter to the `seqtk/trim` tool

 nf-core modules should be flexible and usable across many different pipelines.
 Therefore, tool parameters are typically not set in an nf-core/module.
-Instead, additional configuration options on how to run the tool like its parameters, or filename can be applied to a module using the `conf/modules.config` file on the pipeline level.
-Process selectors (e.g., `withName`) are used to apply configuration to modules selectively.
+Instead, additional configuration options on how to run the tool, like its parameters or filename, can be applied to a module using the `conf/modules.config` file on the pipeline level.
+Process selectors (e.g., `withName`) are used to apply configuration options to modules selectively.
 Process selectors must be used within the `process` scope.

 The parameters or arguments of a tool can be changed using the directive `args`.
 You can find many examples of how arguments are added to modules in nf-core pipelines, for example, the nf-core/demo [modules.config](https://github.com/nf-core/demo/blob/master/conf/modules.config) file.

-Add this snippet to your `conf/modules.config` file (making sure to use the `params` scope) to call the tool with an additional argument: `-b 5` trims 5bp from the left end of each read:
+Add this snippet to your `conf/modules.config` file (using the `params` scope) to call the `seqtk/trim` tool with the argument `-b 5` to trim 5 bp from the left end of each read:

 ```console title="conf/modules.config" linenums="21"
 withName: 'SEQTK_TRIM' {